jonathondilworth/detailed-plutus-lecture-notes/README.md

 ### 5. Content Within This Repo

-The contents of this repo is two-fold.
-Firstly (and most importantly), the content is a set of pseudo-academically written notes for the [Plutus Pioneer Program](https://testnets.cardano.org/en/plutus-pioneer-program/) [[3]](#3), which follow the formatting as outlined in §5.
-Secondly, a set of academic papers which I have deemed to be of greatest importance **to me** is also provided.
-In addition, these papers will (slowly, but surly) be printed out, annotated and scanned.
+The contents of this repo are two-fold.
+Firstly (and most importantly), the content is a set of pseudo-academically written notes for the [Plutus Pioneer Program](https://testnets.cardano.org/en/plutus-pioneer-program/) [[3]](#3), which follow the formatting outlined in §5.
+Secondly, a collection of academic papers I have deemed to be of most significant importance **to me** is also provided.
+In addition, these papers will (slowly but surely) be printed out, annotated and scanned.
 Shortly thereafter, these scans will be re-uploaded to this repo.

-This repo will **forever and always** remain open, unless instructed otherwise by a member of the Cardano organisation or by an employee of IOHK.
+This repo will **forever (and always)** remain open unless instructed otherwise by a member of the Cardano organisation or by an employee of IOHK.

 ### 6. Intended Audience

+These notes are for anybody and everybody (somewhat vague, I know), but the audience could range from those who are:

+* Current Plutus Pioneers.
+* Individuals who are just following the programme.
+* Developers from other communities.
-These notes are for anybody and everybody (somewhat vague, I know), but the audience could range from those who are current Plutus Pioneers, individuals who are just following the programme, developers from other communities, or even legislators (however, I highly doubt they would be reading my notes / documentation on Cardano).
-But ultimately, we are all here for the same reason, we believe in what we're building and the best way to approach adoption is to allow everybody to see what you're doing, at least, that would be my intuition.
+* Even legislators (I highly doubt they would be reading my notes/documentation on Cardano).

+But ultimately, we are all here for the same reason, we believe in what we're building, and the best way to approach adoption is to allow everybody to see what you're doing; at least, that would be my intuition.

-But, to reduce the scope a little bit and be somewhat more realistic, the intended audience is really for those who are looking to develop on Cardano.
+**TLDR:** The intended audience is those looking to develop on Cardano.

 ### 7. Why These Notes May Be Helpful

 First and foremost, these notes are likely most helpful to me.
 You do not understand something unless you can explain it.
-So, if you can write it, you can explain **something**, whether or not that **something** is correct is another matter.
-My hope is that most of what I do write **is correct** or that somebody reads it and corrects me (either via a direct message, but I would encourage open collaboration).
-However, once I have finished this program (and I will), and once I have got a **real firm grasp** on Haskell (and I will) and finally, after I have meticulously written and re-written every set of lecture notes (and I will), then this repo may be hugely benefitial to other people.
-That is the aim with this paricular set of notes and that is why I believe these notes may be hepful.
+So, if you can write it, you can explain something; whether or not that something is correct is another matter.
+I hope that most of what I write is accurate or that somebody reads it and corrects me (I encourage open collaboration).

+However, once I finish this program and have a firm grasp of Haskell (after meticulously writing and rewriting every set of lecture notes), this repo may be hugely beneficial to other people.
+That is the aim of this project.

 ### 8. Contributing